misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 	```

-8. Combining base model input and the custom prediction layers
+9. Combining base model input and the custom prediction layers

 	```
 	model = Model(inputs=base_model.input, outputs=predictions)

 	```
-9. Freezing all layers in the base model to prevent them from being updating during training
+10. Freezing all layers in the base model to prevent them from being updated during training
 	```
 	for layer in base_model.layers:
     	    layer.trainable = False
 	```
-10. Compiling the Model.
-Parameters are set for this are -
+11. Compiling the Model.
+The parameters set for this are -

 * `--optimizer` - Name of the optimizer to use (e.g., `Adam`,`SGD`,`RMSprop`).
-* `--loss` - Loss function to use for multiclassification is `categorical_crossentropy`.
+* `--loss` - The loss function to use for multiclassification is `categorical_crossentropy`.
 * `--metrics` - Metrics functions are defined to evaluate the performance of a model during training, validation, and testing.
 These are for monitoring purposes.
 * `--weighted_metrics` - Weighted metrics are extension of regular metrics.
 This is useful when dealing with *class imbalance* or assigning more importance to certain data points.